neil-ac/send-email-mcp/README.md

 This server uses **pass-through authentication**.
 You must provide the following HTTP headers with each request:

-- `X-RESEND-API-KEY`: Your Resend API key
+- `X-API-KEY`: Your Resend API key
-- `X-SENDER-EMAIL`: The sender email address (must be verified in your Resend account)

 ## Features